jenbuzz/ElasticsearchExplorerBundle/README.md

 ```

 ##Testing
-Run PHPUnit from the root of your Symfony application:
+Run PHPUnit from the root of your Symfony application using the following command:
 ```
 phpunit -c app/
 ```